 A few weeks ago, I shared a video about learning very basic ballooning for use in ministry.
-(See below.)
+(That video is embedded at the end of this post.)
 I wanted to share a few tips about taking advantage of a moment like this with a kid in order to build them up.
 Although this is specifically about balloon sculpture, the principles apply in many interactions with kids.

 Let's consider the following example of a hypothetical interaction with a child getting a balloon:

 OK, how about a dog?

 Here you go.